jerald-hab/colight/readme.md

 # CoLight

+# Project Note
+This repository contains modifications and extensions made by our team for the NJIT Reinforcement Learning project (Spring 2026).
+The original CoLight authors and license information are preserved below.

 #### This repository is provided as-is, further updates are included in [LibSignal](https://darl-libsignal.github.io/), which supports flexible and cross-platform (CityFlow and SUMO) training and testing in PyTorch.
 We also actively looking for contributions for LibSignal, feel free to reach out if you would love to contribute to the project!

 CoLight is a reinforcement learning agent for network-level traffic signal control.